 For students in 4th and 5th grade, please choose at least one of the series below.
+(Series #1 is a good first choice for 4th and 5th graders.)
 For older students, please choose at least two.
 Make a function chart like the ones shown above, but go to at least the fifth term.
 Add the fractions using paper and pencil, and show your work!
 You can change fractions to decimals using a calculator if you wish.
 After you do your numerical work, write a paragraph or two to describe your work and your ideas.
 Some of the things to include in your writing: the rule for your series, what you notice about your series, whether you think your series will converge or diverge, how you worked on it and who you collaborated with, things you're curious about, etc. If you think your series converges, what do you think its sum will be?
-How much must you write?
-At least 15n, where n = your grade level.
-(So 4th graders have to write at least 60 words, etc.) Please make sure all your work, numerical and written, is very neat and will look beautiful on the bulletin board!
+Please make sure all your work, numerical and written, is very neat and will look beautiful on the bulletin board!
 Please proofread your work!
 And remember, if you include research in your writing, cite your sources.